 The Gold Coast is one of the best spots in Australia for a family bike ride thanks to the nearly 800 kilometres (500 miles) of cycling paths that have been integrated into the city’s town planning.
 This means you can grab a bike way map and a bicycle from Beach Bikes, and visit the canals and beachside suburbs of Broadbeach far from the traffic, or head into the hinterland and explore sweeping views of Currumbin Valley or the tough climbs and tight switchbacks of the challenging Mount Tamborine track.

 Ride a fire truck

 Yes, you read that right!
-You can actually go around the Gold Coast in a fire truck!
-You even a chance to operate a fully functional fire hose.
-Definitely, something your kids will love!
-Fire4Hire runs daily tours for a duration of 45 minutes to one hour that take you to various attractions around the Gold Coast like Surfers Paradise, Narrowneck, Main Beach and Sea World.
+You can actually go around the Gold Coast in a fire truck.
+You'll even have a chance to operate a fully functional fire hose.
+Definitely something your kids will love.
+Fire4Hire runs daily tours for a duration of 45 minutes to one hour that take you to various attractions around the Gold Coast including Surfers Paradise, Narrowneck, Main Beach and Sea World.